mycelial/mycelial/docs/Client_Configuration.md

 ### Source Sections

 You can have zero or more `sources` sections, which define which data sources are available to the client.
-Currently there is only one production-ready data source which is `mycelite`.
+Currently, there is only one production-ready data source which is `mycelite`.
 Mycelite allows you to synchronize one SQLite database to another.
-Note: many other data sources are currently being worked on.
+Note: many other data sources are currently in the works.

 #### Mycelite data source